-Chase is an American artist and skater based in South London.
+Chase is an artist and skater based in London

 My creative approach to art is similar to my approach to skateboarding in that I like to exercise total freedom in how I approach both things, and how far to push those things out of my comfort zone depending on the day.
 Painting, mosaic, photography or whatever.
 I can also see that approach in most of my friends who skate and their creative impulses outside of skateboarding.

 A ‘choose your own adventure’ type thing.
 I guess skateboarding teaches you to be free thinking so it makes sense.